txt/plm18/doc/project.md

 ## Goal

 In this subject you will implement a game using a domain-specific language implemented using Lopes' styles and Fowler's idioms.
-If you need behavioural attachments, you can code them us as (e.g.) S-expressions interpreted by Norvig's LISP code or (e.g.) some declarative and-or-not tree that quries a data base carried around as a working memory.
+If you need behavioral attachments, you can code them us as (e.g.) S-expressions interpreted by Norvig's LISP code or (e.g.) some declarative and-or-not tree that queries a data base carried around as a working memory.

 However you do it, your method for configuring the game must be perfect.
 A language of crystal clear clarity that anyone can glance at, understand, and code.